Free Initial Consultations

 • Authorized medical care

-While a living will can carry out your medical desires in terminal situations, it should be used in conjunction with a power of attorney for health care.
+While a living will can carry out your medical desires in terminal situations, it should be used in conjunction with a power of attorney for health care, which gives another person the power to make medical decisions for you if you become incapacitated.
 Our attorneys can best advise you on how to structure the legal paperwork to ensure that your rights are protected.

 Helping Clients Navigate Illinois Living Will Laws